FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 # TODO

+* Build TOC and rework sections maybe
 * Add refresh token handling and code
 * Add user info endpoint usage
+* Clean up introspect code and discussion
 * Add API examples
-* Convert all request uses to fetch or some other API
+* Convert all request uses to axios or node-fetch or some other API
 * Test code
 * Make diagrams
 * Make images